d12frosted/elpa-mirror/nongnu/org-tree-slide-readme.txt

   • Org-mode 6.33x or higher version is required.
   • This elisp doesn't require any additional packages.
+  • Emacs 25.2 or later is required.
+But users of Emacs 25.1 or earlier (at least 24.4) can still use this package.
+Please load `org-tree-slide-compt.el' before activating org-tree-slide.el.

 2.4 2.3 additional package (moom.el)